newfies-dialer/newfies-dialer/docs/source/contributing.rst

 Step down considerately.
 ------------------------

 Developers on every project come and go and Newfies-Dialer is no different.
-When you leave or disengage from the project, in whole or in part, we ask that you do so in a way that minimizes disruption to the project.
+When you leave or disengage from the project, in whole or in part, we ask that you do so in a way that minimises disruption to the project.
 This means you should tell people you are leaving and take the proper steps to ensure that others can pick up where you leave off.